akkuman/blob-uploader/README.md

   blob-uploader upload [flags]

 Flags:
   -h, --help                  help for upload
-  -p, --password string   the password of registry
-  -r, --ref-name string   the ref that you will push, exmaple: ghcr.io/example/hello:1.2.0 -f, --tgz-file string   file path for tgz which will be uploaded -u, --username string   the username of registry
+      --image-source string   value of org.opencontainers.image.source, if blank, default to current repo url -p, --password string       the password of registry --platform string       Specify platform (e.g. linux/amd64) (default "linux/amd64") -r, --ref-name string       the ref that you will push (e.g. ghcr.io/example/hello:1.2.0) -f, --tgz-file string       file path for tgz which will be uploaded -u, --username string       the username of registry
 ```

 it also supports config from environment, for example, the above command line arguments can be replaced with the following environment variables.